mokdevel/DarcMods/DarcSpawner/README.md

 The position for a spawn is searched from locations listed.
 If the location is in water, the spawn is interrupted and the vehicle is skipped.
 This is by design.

 ## Installation
-Just active the mod (and dependencies) and you're good to go.
+Just activate the mod (and dependencies) and you're good to go.

 ## Configuration
 Configuration is done in .json files.